boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

 title: "Tfvars: Full Layering"
 ---

 Terraspace Layer in it's full form allows you to use the same infrastructure code and deploy to different environments, regions, accounts, providers, etc. This table shows the full layering order.
-For the sake of concisness, the layers are shown in pairs, IE: base.tfvars and dev.tfvars.
+For the sake of concisness, the layers are shown in levels, IE: base.tfvars, dev.tfvars, and instance.tfvars.

 Folder/Pattern                 | Example
 -------------------------------|---------------
-tfvars root folder             | base.tfvars and dev.tfvars
+tfvars root folder             | base.tfvars, dev.tfvars, and instance.tfvars
-region                         | us-west-2/{base,dev}.tfvars (provider specific)
+region                         | us-west-2/{base,dev,instance}.tfvars
-namespace                      | 112233445566/{base,dev}.tfvars (provider specific)
+namespace                      | 112233445566/{base,dev,instance}.tfvars
-namespace/region               | 112233445566/us-west-2/{base,dev}.tfvars (provider specific)
+namespace/region               | 112233445566/us-west-2/{base,dev,instance}.tfvars
-provider                       | aws/{base,dev}.tfvars (provider specific)
+provider                       | aws/{base,dev,instance}.tfvars
-provider/region                | aws/us-west-2/{base,dev}.tfvars (provider specific)
+provider/region                | aws/us-west-2/{base,dev,instance}.tfvars
-provider/namespace             | aws/112233445566/{base,dev}.tfvars (provider specific)
+provider/namespace             | aws/112233445566/{base,dev,instance}.tfvars
-provider/namespace/region      | aws/112233445566/us-west-2/{base,dev}.tfvars (provider specific)
+provider/namespace/region      | aws/112233445566/us-west-2/{base,dev,instance}.tfvars

-The `namespace` is provider dependent.
+All layers except for the first, tfvars root folder, are provider specific.
+For example, the `namespace` is provider dependent.
 IE: For AWS it's account, for Azure it's subscription, and for Google it's project.
 Also, for Azure `region` maps to location.

-You can take advantage of the layering order to deploy the same infrastructure code to different regions, simply switch your env to use a different region and run `terraspace up`.
+For an explanation of `instance.tfvars`, see: [Instance Option]({% link _docs/tfvars/instance.md %}).

+## Env Folders

+The simple layering structure is having the files at the top-level like so:

+    app/stacks/server/tfvars
+    ├── base.tfvars
+    ├── dev.tfvars
+    └── prod.tfvars

+You can also add structure your tfvars so that they are within env folders like so:

+    app/stacks/server/tfvars
+    ├── base.tfvars
+    ├── dev
+    │   └── base.tfvars
+    └── prod
+        └── base.tfvars

+Generally, the simplier structure is should be used.
+Unless you're using the [Instance Option]({% link _docs/tfvars/instance.md %}), where it becomes useful for tidying up the multiple instance based tfvars files.

 ## Multi-Region Layering Support

-Terraspace supports multi-region layering support.
+You can take advantage of the Terraspace layering to deploy the same infrastructure code to different regions, simply switch your env to use a different region and run `terraspace up`.

 ## AWS Example